Arara/Process/README.md

 way to work with it.

-This class handles the queue of process dynamically, the only thing you have to do is provide the limit of children you want on the constructor and then attach the children.
+This class handles the queue of process dynamically, the only thing you have to do is provide the limit of children you want in the constructor and then attach the children.

 ```php
 $maxConcurrentChildren = 2;